certara/pyDarwin/docs/Usage.rst

 Model/folder naming
 --------------------

-A model stem is generated from the current generation/iteration and model number or the form NM_generation_model_num.
-For example, if this is iteration 2, model 3 the model stem would be
+A model stem is generated from the current generation/iteration and model number of the form NM_generation_model_num.
+For example, if this is iteration 2, model 3, the model stem would be
 NM_2_3.
 For the 1 bit downhill, the model stem is NM_generationDdownhillstep_modelnum, and for the 2 bit local search the model stem is NM_generationSdownhillstepSearchStep_modelnum.
 Final downhill model stem is NM_FNDDownhillStep_ModelNum.
-This model stem is then used to name the .exe file, the .mod file, the .lst file etc. This results in unique names for all models in the search.
+This model stem is then used to name the .exe file, the .mod file, the .lst file, etc. This results in unique names for all models in the search.
 Models are also frequently duplicated.
 Duplicated files are not rerun, and so those will not appear in the file structure.

 Run folders are similarly named for the generation/iteration and model number.
 Below is a folder tree for :ref:`Example 2<startpk2>`